sgleizes/xsh/README.md

 the `XSH_DIR` environment variable must be set to that location before your user's login shell is started, for instance in `~/.pam_environment`.

+Also if you want to store your shell configuration at a different location than in the xsh repository (the default), you can set the `XSH_CONFIG_DIR` environment variable.
+This must also be set before your user's login shell is started.

 ### Bootstrap the desired shell(s)

 First, xsh must be made available in the current shell: